 Studies show that music significantly improves memory.
 By now most of us have seen the video of Henry, who comes alive in the middle of a retirement home upon listening to music from his youth (it’s worth another watch).
 It’s almost as if the man he used to be, vigorous and healthy, is awoken by music.

-Perhaps you remember songs from your childhood that helped you recall important things in life (ABC’s, the months of the year song that my preschool teacher played religiously twice a day, etc.).
+Perhaps you remember songs from your childhood that helped you recall important things in life (ABC’s, the months of the year song, which my preschool teacher played religiously twice a day, etc.).
 Music has always been a tool to help pass along important cultural values from generation to generation.
 Our brains take to music naturally, and I believe that music’s effect extends beyond just cerebral experience.
-It can actually engrave feelings and ideas onto our spirits.
+It can actually engrave feelings and ideas deep into our beings, into our spirits.

 God used a medium that implants itself into the memory and spirit of people to broadcast this warning through the halls of history.
 In verse 21 He says, “And when many disasters and calamities come on them, this song will testify against them, because it will not be forgotten by their descendants.”

-As minstrels, we are not just string pluckers or skin hitters.
-We are living reminders of an eternal precedent, participating in an ancient melody.
+As minstrels, we are not just string-pluckers, horn-blowers or drum-hitters.
+We are living reminders of an eternal precedent participating in an ancient melody.
 I believe that the Psalms and the song of Moses (see Deuteronomy 32:1-43) recorded in the Scriptures purposefully don’t include music.
 It allows us to participate by joining as “every tribe and tongue” to express in our own voices the glory of God.

 Songwriters can have lasting impact on the world around them.
 Just look at Michael Jackson.
-When he died the entire world mourned.
-No political leader or social activist had the same reach he did.
+When he died, the entire world mourned.
+No political leader or social activist had the same reach he did in his time.
 People who were not even born when Off the Wall and Thriller came out still consider them to be strongly influential (including myself).